 The ikat motifs that are in the band called hebe in the ei worapi textile are open to the artistic interpretation of the weaver and may be dyed using three colors instead of two colors such as the ikat bands in the more conventional ei ledo or ei raja.The ikat bands near the head and foot render ei worapi ritually neutral.

 Warp ikat, two panels stitched together and sewn as a tube, commercial cotton, natural dyes.
-Ikat tied, dyed amd woven by Obo Dule, in Sabu, 2018.
+Ikat tied, dyed and woven in Sabu, 2018.

 158 x 64 cm / 62 x 25 in

 Textiles and Their Culture: Adonara Island | Bali Island | Flores Island | Java Island | Kalimantan Island | Lembata Island | Savu & Rai Jua Islands | Sulawesi Island | Sumba Island | Timor Island